Stirling Range National Park: History

 The National Park was gazetted in 1913 and the first park ranger was appointed in 1964.

 The park was listed as a National Heritage place in 2006.

 In 2020, a bushfire caused by lightning devastated 40,000 hectares of park land.

 In August 2022, there was a lot of snow in the park.

 Environment

 The area is of great biogeographic and evolutionary interest and displays one of the richest floras in the world.
 The park provides an important refuge for a large diversity of Australia's native plants and animals.

 Flora

 Despite the low soils fertility the area supports over 1,500 different flowering plant species with over 87 of the species found only in the area of the park.

 The park is particularly rich in banksias, eucalypts, orchids and verticordias.
 Ten species of mountain bells (Darwinia spp.) have been identified in the park and only one of these is found outside Stirling Range.

 Five major vegetation communities are known in the park with thicket and mallee-heath at higher elevations and woodlands, wetlands and salt lake communities on the lower slopes and plains.
+The critically endangered Stirling Range Wattle or Acacia awestoniana is endemic to an area near the park's northern boundary.